simon-ritchie/apysc/docs_src/source/assert_equal_and_not_equal.md

 # assert_equal and assert_not_equal interfaces

-This page will explain the `assert_equal` and `assert_not_equal` function interfaces.
+This page explains the `assert_equal` and `assert_not_equal` function interfaces.

 ## What interfaces are these?

-The `assert_equal` function interface will assert two JavaScript values are equal.
-The `assert_not_equal` function interface will assert two JavaScript values are not equal.
+The `assert_equal` function interface asserts that two JavaScript values are equal.
+The `assert_not_equal` function interface asserts that the two JavaScript values are not equal.

 ## See also